Money Management Essentials for Content Creators

 Regardless of which bank you use, make sure you get the cheapest checking account and a credit card that has $0 annual fees.
 No need to throw money away on stupid fees!

-Put all of your business income and expenses on your new account
+Put all of your business income and expenses in your new account

 Now that you have a new business account, start the process of moving all payments from Google, Twitch, Amazon, etc. to the business checking.
 Also change all business subscriptions (Adobe, Canva, etc.) to this account or your business credit card.
 It will take you some time to transfer these items, but it will be well worth the time.